-Many big professionals in the field, however, recommend that you think in even more detail about your intended audience.
-Create a profile for your exact intended reader, for example - not just age and genre preference, but also gender, ethnicity, hometown, hobbies, lifestyle.
-Obviously, the great majority of your readers are not going to be this exact profile, but it can help you focus in on what elements in your story you need to expand on and emphasize in order to optimize the read for that specific intended reader.
+I think most novelists are aware of their audience from the start.
+Many aren't actively thinking about it while writing, but we tend to fit ourselves into a genre and category.
+Then, when we've finished writing and are editing and prepping for publication, the intended audience becomes a key consideration.
+Genre and category are where you start because those are the qualifications around which your book will be marketed.
+However, many big professionals in the field recommend that you think in even more detail about your intended audience.
+They recommend creating create a profile for your reader: not just their age and genre preference, but also gender, ethnicity, hometown, hobbies, and lifestyle.
+Obviously, most of your readers won't fit this exact profile, but it will help you focus in on what elements in your story you need to emphasize to optimize the read for that specific intended reader.

-That, to me, was a really interesting thought, and it made me think more about how writers include, unconsciously or intentionally, biases and ideas that fit in with their intended audience's viewpoints.
-Since then I've paid more attention to how TV and movies present villains, and often, for American TV, you see British, Russian, or occasionally Middle Eastern accenting.
-For British TV, I've noticed a bit of an anti-Irish bias, which is kind of interesting as well.
-This, of course, is conducive to issues of racism and diversity, so you'll want to really watch yourself with this.
-Promoting unfair bias IS NOT okay.
+That caught my attention, and it made me think more about how writers include, consciously or unconsciously, ideas that fit their intended audience's viewpoints.
+Since then I've paid more attention to how TV and movies present villains, and often, for American TV, you see British, Russian, or occasionally Middle Eastern antagonists.
+For British TV, I've noticed a bit of an anti-Irish bias, which is interesting as well.
+This, of course, is conducive to racism, so you need to really watch yourself.
+Promoting unfair bias is not okay.